nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 * To install jsHint, choose 'SublimeLinter-jshint' using the Sublime Package Control.

-Once again, you need to set default settings.
+Just like JSCS, you need to create a default rules file that defines the rules for jsHint.
 To do this, just create a file in your home directory [~] called '.jshintrc' and paste in the following code:

 <div style="font-size:14px;">
 {% highlight javascript %}